imagej/imagej.github.io/pages/Git.md

 {% include info-box content=includecontent %}

-{% include develop-menu content='tools' %} Development of ImageJ and
-related software relies heavily on [Git](http://git-scm.com/).
+{% include develop-menu content='tools' %}Development of ImageJ and related software relies heavily on [Git](http://git-scm.com/).
 See the [source code](source_code "wikilink") page for information on where the Git repositories reside.